-Worldfree's primary aim is to build an international free market, where the FreeMark provides a more stable digicurrency to reduce exchange risks between international buyers and sellers trading goods, services and financial assets.
+Worldfree's primary aim is to build an international, genuinely free market, where the FreeMark provides a more stable digicurrency to reduce exchange risks between international buyers and sellers trading goods, services and financial assets.
+A free market is different than an open market, because in economic terms, "free" means a market where extortion and fraud are regulated.

-Software in our times itself provides a regulatory framework: by establishing a unique channel where buyers and sellers can sell directly between themselves, without an intermediary, under rules enforced by a system that dictates on rules agreed to in advance by the participants, and on prices set by larger markets assets that are owned by the network and sold into it, the FreeMark reduces over-regulation of the marketplace.
-Government regulators may not like this because it puts them out of a job, while providing a better, less costly and more efficient place to buy and sell goods.
+Software in our times itself provides a regulatory framework: by establishing a unique channel where buyers and sellers can sell directly between themselves, without an intermediary, under rules enforced by a system that consensually dictates on rules agreed to in advance by the participants.
+Prices set by larger markets for assets that are sold into it, where they resolve into free-market prices.
+In this way, the FreeMark reduces over-regulation of the marketplace, while providing a better, less costly and more efficient place to buy and sell goods.

 The FreeMark app is the basis of a micropayment-based network, as digicurrency more stable even than government currencies.
-The FreeMark price is automatically pegged to a basket of 20 commodities, giving it a rational valuation set by very large markets.
+The FreeMark price is automatically pegged to a basket of 20 commodities, giving it a reality-based valuation set by very large markets.
 Since most goods are comprised of the raw materials bought and sold on the commodities market, connecting the price of the FreeMark to these commodities prices provides inflation and deflation resistance, to protect the purchasing power of owner's wealth.
-Commodity prices serve as a proxy for inflation.
+Commodity prices thus serve as a proxy for inflation.